Robert Nixon (politician)

-Robert Fletcher Nixon OOnt ECO (born July 17, 1928) is a Canadian retired politician in the province of Ontario, Canada.
+Robert Fletcher Nixon OOnt ECO (born July 17, 1928) is a retired Canadian politician in the province of Ontario, Canada.
 The son of former Premier of Ontario Harry Nixon, he was first elected to the Legislative Assembly of Ontario in a 1962 by-election following his father's death.
 The younger Nixon was elected leader of the Ontario Liberal Party in 1967 and led them through three provincial elections, the first two where the Liberals retained their standing as the second-largest party and official opposition in the legislature.

-Nixon resigned as party leader in 1976, and was succeeded by Stuart Smith after a leadership convention.
+Nixon resigned as party leader in 1976 and was succeeded by Stuart Smith after a leadership convention.
 Nixon remained a prominent member of the Liberal caucus after standing down from the party leadership, including two stints as interim opposition leader, and served as Provincial Treasurer and Deputy Premier in the government of David Peterson from 1985 to 1990.

 Background

 Nixon is the son of former Premier Harry Nixon and father of former federal MP Jane Stewart.
 When his father, who had been a member of the legislature since the 1919 provincial election, died on October 22, 1961, Nixon was chosen to run under the Liberal banner as his replacement.
 On January 18, 1962, he was elected as the member for the rural, southwestern Ontario riding of Brant.
 At this time, Ontario was dominated by the Progressive Conservative Party, then led by John Robarts.
-The PC party had won 71 of 98 seats in the previous general election, and had governed the province since 1943.
+The PC party had won 71 of 98 seats in the previous general election and had governed the province since 1943.
 Nixon was re-elected in the 1963 provincial election.

 Leadership

-The Liberal Party had previously chosen Andy Thompson as its leader in September 1964, with the expectation that he would lead the party in the next provincial election.
-However, Thompson suffered a physical breakdown in late 1966 as a result of his involvement in an automobile accident in which two elderly women were seriously injured, and withdrew from the position on the advice of his doctors.
+The Liberal Party had chosen Andy Thompson as its leader in September 1964, with the expectation that he would lead the party in the next provincial election.
+However, Thompson suffered a physical breakdown in late 1966 as a result of his involvement in an automobile accident in which two elderly women were seriously injured and withdrew from the position on the advice of his doctors.
 Nixon was chosen as the party's interim leader on November 16, 1966, and soon declared his candidacy to become the party's full-time leader.
 When no other candidates came forward, Nixon was acclaimed as party leader and Leader of the Opposition on January 7, 1967.

 Nixon led the Liberal Party into the 1967 provincial election, held in October of that year.
 His campaign attempted to draw attention to water pollution and the high cost of housing in the province, though his efforts on the latter front were undercut by the federal Liberal government's decision to increase interest payments on the National Housing Act in mid-campaign.
 Nixon increased the party's caucus in the Legislative Assembly from 23 to 28 seats (the total number of MPPs was increased from 108 to 117 in this election, and that the third-place New Democratic Party increased its representation from seven MPPs to twenty).